violetprotocol/mauve-subgraph/README.md

 Ensure that any entity declarations and ABIs referenced exist and are defined well.
 The `schema.graphql` file contains all object structures queryable through the graph.

-### Configure networks

-Populate the `networks.json` file with the contracts for each network that you are defining subgraphs for.

 ### Generate types

 ```